ufidon/comsec/labs/lab07/README.md

 ### **Initial Setup Done in Past Labs**
 - 💻 You are able to ping the Windows VM from the Parrot VM
 - 💻 You are able to access the website hosted on the Windows VM from the Parrot VM
+- ⚠️ Make sure you turned on Windows Firewall in `Server Manager` while keep real-time antivirus off.

 ### **Step-by-Step Guide to Configuring Inbound Rules**